 - A. At the collection site and prior to providing a specimen, the applicant/employee must provide a photo identification (such as a valid driver's license, work ID, passport, or other) - B. Applicant/employee must present to the collection site representative: - 1.
 An appointment form (Drug Test Authorization Form); and - 2.
 The chain of custody form.
 The collection site representative must complete the chain of custody form. - C. Applicant/employee must initial the seals on the specimen containers after the seals have been applied to the specimen containers. - D. All employees are required to go for a drug/alcohol testing immediately upon notification.
-Any employee, who fails to go to the testing center (except for preemployment testing) within a reasonable time, as determined by New Orleans Regional Transit Authority, will be subject to disciplinary action up to and including termination.
-All employees who refuse to go for a drug test will be disciplined up to including termination.
-Employees cited for alcohol use are subject to disciplinary action up to and including termination.
+Any employee, who fails to go to the testing center (except for pre-employment testing) within a reasonable time, as determined by

+Regional Transit Authority, will be subject to termination.
+All employees who refuse to go for a drug test will be disciplined up to and including termination.
+A pre-termination hearing will also be provided.
+Employees cited for alcohol use are subject to termination pending a pre-termination hearing.